smartdevicelink/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 ```
 In `SdlRemoteDisplay` implementation by mobile application developers:

-Later, when alternative supported resolutions are retrieved from `HMI`, `SupportedStreamingRange` will be used to unpack data:
+Later, when alternative supported resolutions are retrieved from `HMI`, `VideoStreamingRange` will be used to unpack data:

 ```java
 private List<VideoStreamingCapability> getSupportedCapabilities(